Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

 This code calculates the quartiles for each species in the dataset using the *groupby* function.
 The *groupby* function groups the data by the Species column, and then the *quantile* function is applied to each group.
-The [*quantile* function is given a list of values [0.25, 0.50, 0.75] [18]](https://stackoverflow.com/questions/55009203/how-does-pandas-calculate-quartiles)which represent the quartiles that we want to calculate for each group .
+The [*quantile* function is given a list of values [0.25, 0.50, 0.75] [18]](https://stackoverflow.com/questions/55009203/how-does-pandas-calculate-quartiles) which represent the quartiles that we want to calculate for each group .

 ```python
     # get quartile per species